joakimen/fzf.clj/README.md

     - `:handler-fn`: For actions that execute a Clojure function, which is wrapped into an executable shell command (e.g., `'(fn [lines] ...)`).
-      - **NOTE** The `:handler-fn` argument MUST be quoted (e.g., `'(fn [lines])`) as it's passed as a string for external execution, unlike `:bbnc-reload-fn`.
+      - **NOTE** The `:handler-fn` argument MUST be quoted (e.g., `'(fn [lines])`) as it's passed as a string for external execution, unlike `:in-process-fn`.
-    - `:bbnc-reload-fn`: A `(fn [query & selections])` special case for `reload` actions, allowing in-process Clojure functions for dynamic updates that can access application state.
-The function takes two
+    - `:in-process-fn`: A `(fn [query & selections])` special case for `reload` and `execute` actions, allowing in-process Clojure functions for dynamic updates that can access application state.
+The function takes two arguments:
-      arguments:
       1. The current fzf query string (from fzf's `{q}` placeholder).
       2. The current fzf selection string (from fzf's `{+}` placeholder).
          This string contains the line currently under the cursor.